- Risk Factors

 Teens state cell phone usage is their #1 distraction while driving.
 Using a cell phone when driving is AS dangerous as driving intoxicated.

-Crash risks increase incrementally with each mile per hour driven over the speed limit.
+Crash risks increase with each mile per hour driven over the speed limit.
 One-third of U.S. teen fatalities involve speeding.

 Almost half of all traffic fatalities involving 16 to 24 year olds are alcohol-related.
-Driving while tired is just as dangerous as driving while intoxicated.
+Driving while tired is just as dangerous as driving intoxicated.

 Teens are twice as likely to crash at night (9pm-6am) than during the day.